SERVICE · UX — 2018

 Our service should incorporate a physical element that the user receives.

-Based on our research, we decided to explore services that would use music to help individuals learn about their city's music history and discover new areas of their city.
-However, we developed concepts that targeted two different users: Tourists (concept 1, 2, 3) and Locals (concept 4, 5).
+We decided to explore services that would use music to help individuals learn about their city's music history and discover new areas of their city.

 Welcome Box + Visual Style

-We designed the visual style to complete the look and feel of our service, as well as prototyped the welcome box and its contents to demonstrate the physical element that user would experience.
+We designed the visual style to complete the look and feel of our service, as well as prototyped the welcome box and its contents to demonstrate the physical element the user would experience.

 This project was an exercise in understanding all the elements that must be taken into consideration when designing a service from understanding the relationship between the front-end and back-end to the balance of value that must be developed and exchanged between multiple stakeholders.